martinmalmgren/martinmalmgren.github.io/index.md

 ### October 10

-A video from Martin's performance of the Bach Double concerto in C minor together with Konstantin Bogino from May 14th 2018 has been released, and can be seen [https://www.youtube.com/watch?v=UFng451ayR0](here).
+A video from Martin's performance of the Bach Double concerto in C minor together with Konstantin Bogino from May 14th 2018 has been released, and can be seen [here](https://www.youtube.com/watch?v=UFng451ayR0)

 ### September

-Hufvudstadsbladet reviews a joint concert with Wegelius chamber strings, where Martin performed works by Fredrik Pacius and Robert Kajanus at G-18 on September 23:  https://www.facebook.com/hblmusik/posts/2169029436642283
+Hufvudstadsbladet reviews a joint concert with Wegelius chamber strings, where Martin performed works by Fredrik Pacius and Robert Kajanus at G-18 on September 23.
+Read it [here](https://www.facebook.com/hblmusik/posts/2169029436642283)

 ### May 21

 Martin was interviewed by Wilhelm Kvist from Hufvudstadsbladet to discuss the first Key Discoveries piano festival.
-In Swedish - read it [https://www.facebook.com/hblmusik/posts/2068990893312805](here).
+In Swedish - read it [here](https://www.facebook.com/hblmusik/posts/2068990893312805).

 ###  May 9